sonictk/MARI-Extension-Pack/Script_docs/Documentation/readme_DT3DNodeLibrary.txt

 Known issues: =======================================================================

-Paintable Gabor is prone to causing Diaplay Driver crashes when used in the Displacement Preview Slot of a Shader
+Paintable Gabor is prone to causing Display Driver crashes after a while when used in the Displacement Preview Slot of a Shader